 (2015) Horizons of authenticity in phenomenology, existentialism, and moral psychology, Dordrecht, Springer.

-Hatab, L. (2015)., Can we drop the subject?: Heidegger, selfhood, and the history of a modern word, in H. Pedersen & M. Altman (eds.), Horizons of authenticity in phenomenology, existentialism, and moral psychology, Dordrecht, Springer, pp. 13-30.
+Crowe, B. (2015)., Phenomenology of value and the value of phenomenology, in H. Pedersen & M. Altman (eds.), Horizons of authenticity in phenomenology, existentialism, and moral psychology, Dordrecht, Springer, pp. 95-108.